DaveL17/matplotlib/_changelog.md

 - Fixes bug in A axis tick formatting for quarter- and half-hour increments.

 #### v0.9.41
-- Sorts x axis label color bug for stock bar charts.
+- Sorts x-axis label color bug for stock bar charts.

 #### v0.9.40
 - Refinements to PluginConfig.xml